zaleksf/pythonocc-generator/Documentation.md

 StdFail, Storage, TColStd, TCollection, TShort, Units, UnitsAPI, IncludeLibrary, Dico, NCollection, Message.
 That is to say: 19 different modules for the TKernel toolkit.

-After OCE is compiled, each of this toolkit results in a dynamic library: on Windows TKernel.dll, on Linux libTKernel.so, on OSX libTKernel.dylib.
+After OCE is compiled, each of thes toolkits results in a dynamic library: i.e. on Windows TKernel.dll, on Linux libTKernel.so, on OSX libTKernel.dylib.

 Each module is composed of several classes.
 Each class name starts with the module name.
 For instance, the BRepPrimAPI module (part of the TKPrim toolkit) coes with the following classes (non exhaustive): BRepPrimAPI_MakeBox, BRepPrimAPI_MakeTorus, BRepPrimAPI_MakeSweep etc.